 In 1990 an ad hoc meeting was held at Pittwater House chaired by Martin Orrock at which John Giacon from St. Patrick’s made clear the need for schools not included in GPS and CAS competition to have their own Saturday competition for schools.
 At a subsequent meeting held in Cremorne a number of Heads of Schools gathered, for whom the notion of Saturday sport was very much on their agenda.
 This group included single gender boys’ schools such as St. Patrick’s and St. Andrew’s Cathedral School, and co-educational schools large and small including Redlands, Oxley College, Chevalier College, Central Coast Grammar and Pittwater House.
 It was clear from the start that a mixture of single sex and co-educational schools, large and small schools and Sydney and non-Sydney schools would be difficult to blend into one Association.

 Redlands was very much the launch pad for ISA, and we will be forever indebted to Belinda Hunter and Martin Longhurst, to the Redlands Board and to Peter Cornish in particular, because without Redlands and without Peter there would be no ISA.
-The ISA over the years has benefited from strong leadership firstly from the Redlands contingent and subsequently from Chairmen Richard Lornie, Grahame Smollett, Phillip Heath, John Edwards, Paul Kidson, Br Peter Ryan and our present Chairman, John Collier.
+The ISA over the years has benefited from strong leadership firstly from the Redlands contingent and subsequently from Chairmen Richard Lornie, Grahame Smollett, Phillip Heath, John Edwards, Paul Kidson, Br Peter Ryan, John Collier and our present Chairman, Jonathan Byrne.
 Our Directors, Annette Gee Maclean and John Townsend, 1999 to 2007, played a huge role in formalizing and raising the profile of the association.

 Since 2008, the Directorship is safely in the hands of Annette Gee-Maclean whose professionalism, pragmatism and vision provides wonderful opportunities for our students to learn and grow through sport.